Configuring CC Attack Protection Rules to Defend Against CC Attacks

 Request Aggregation

-This function is disabled by default.
-Keep this function enabled so that requests to all domain names that match a protected wildcard domain are counted for triggering this rule.
+- Enabled: Requests to all domain names that match a protected wildcard domain are counted for triggering the rule.
 For example, if you added *.a.com to WAF, requests to all matched domain names such as b.a.com and c.a.com are counted.

 Rate Limit

-The number of requests allowed from a website visitor in the rate limit period.
-If the number of requests exceeds the rate limit, WAF takes the action you configure for Protective Action.
+The maximum number of valid accesses that can be made by a web visitor within the rate limit period.
+If the number of accesses exceeded the limit, WAF takes the action you have configured for Protective Action.

 10 requests allowed in 60 seconds